 - Income Tax payments due 31 July 2020 under the Self-Assessment system will be deferred to 31 January 2021, automatically without any applications needed.
 There will be no penalties or interest for late payment in this period.

-- Tens of thousands of England’s retail, leisure and hospitality firms will be exempt from paying any business rates in the coming year (eligible for the ‘tax holiday’)
+- Tens of thousands of England’s retail, leisure and hospitality firms have been made exempt from paying any business rates in the coming year (eligible for the ‘tax holiday’).

 - Businesses with less than 250 employees can reclaim the cost of having to pay Statutory Sick Pay whilst eligible employees take the 14 isolation days off, due to the coronavirus.
 Those who are not eligible to sick pay (the self employed) are able to claim Employment and Support Allowance from the first day of illness rather than having to wait until day eight.